Error codes returned by the carrier on SMS or MMS

-- Our carrier receives a very generic error from the destination carriers that he has no further details about.
-He associates the message with the error code 30008 letting you know that he truly doesn’t know what caused this error from the provider.
+- Our carrier receives a very generic error from the destination carriers that they have no further details about.
+They associates the message with the error code 30008 letting you know that they truly don’t know what caused this error from the provider.

 - 30019 => Content size exceeds carrier limit.